Simple Acts of Kindness

 - Pet dogs at my mom’s house.
-Full confession: We were at the end of the day and decided this counted for me because I never pet the dogs and they always want me to.
+Full confession: At the end of the day, we decided this counted for me because I never pet the dogs, and they always want me to.

 - Hold the door open for a stranger.

 - There’s a whole website dedicated to Random Acts of Kindness.
-Make sure not miss RAK week in February each year!
+Find out How to Celebrate Kindness Week, which happens in February each year.